 During your appointment with a pain specialist at Specialist Pain International Clinic, your doctor will ask you to describe your symptoms and your level of pain.
 He or she will also review your medical history and may order imaging tests.
 These will help to diagnose the exact cause of your sciatica pain and to rule out other conditions.
 An accurate diagnosis will allow your doctor to propose a tailored sciatica pain treatment plan based on your level of pain, the cause of your pain, and your overall health and health history.

-For Sciatica Treatment, Singapore Physicians at Specialist Pain International Clinic Start With Conservative Measures
+For Sciatica Pain Treatment, Singapore Physicians at Specialist Pain International Clinic Start With Conservative Measures

 Conservative Sciatica Pain Treatment

-When you seek help for sciatica, our pain physicians almost always start with conservative, non-surgical measures.
+When you seek help for sciatica pain, our pain physicians almost always start with conservative, non-surgical nerve damage treatments.
 We only turn to procedural or surgical interventions if these measures do not bring sufficient relief.
 These conservative measures may include:

-Limited rest — Resting for one to two days can help relieve sciatica pain.
-It’s important to be aware that a longer period of inactivity can actually make your pain worse.
+Limited rest — Resting for one to two days after your nerve damage treatment in Singapore can help relieve sciatica pain.
+It’s important to be aware that a longer period of inactivity can actually make your sciatica pain worse.

 Medications — Medications are prescribed to help reduce inflammation surrounding the sciatic nerve and relieve pain.
 Medications prescribed for the treatment of sciatica pain may include: